-On April 25, 2002, the Viper defeated Hardcore Holly in his first televised WWE match on SmackDown.
-Orton was drafted to Raw in September 2002, defeating Stevie Richards on his flagship show debut.
+On April 25, 2002, Randy Orton defeated Hardcore Holly in his first televised WWE match on SmackDown.
+Randy Orton was drafted to Raw in September 2002, defeating Stevie Richards on his flagship show debut.
 Within weeks, he suffered a shoulder injury which sidelined him for months.

 After a hard-fought affair where he even took a bump in a pile of thumbtacks, the Legend Killer came out victorious on the back of a star-making performance.
 He then proceeded to defeat Chris Benoit at that year's Summerslam to capture the Big Gold Belt and become the youngest World Heavyweight Champion in WWE history.

 Split from Evolution and various feuds